Beyond Superficial Unlearning: Sharpness-Aware Robust Erasure of Hallucinations in Multimodal LLMs: Introduction

-From an optimization perspective, we hypothesize that standard unlearning procedures tend to push model parameters into a \textit{sharp minimum} of the hallucination loss landscape.
-In such a precarious configuration, hallucination suppression is highly sensitive: even minor parameter changes, such as those introduced by relearning, can quickly move the model back into a hallucination-prone region.
-In other words, the unwanted knowledge is not truly erased but only suppressed at a sharp local basin, leaving the model vulnerable to regression under subsequent training.
+From an optimization perspective, we hypothesize that this fragility arises because model parameters are trapped in a \textit{sharp minimum} of the hallucination loss landscape.
+In such a precarious configuration, hallucination suppression is highly sensitive, as even minor parameter changes introduced by relearning can quickly move the model back into a hallucination-prone region.
+This suggests that the unwanted knowledge is not truly erased but only suppressed at a sharp local basin, leaving the model vulnerable to regression under subsequent training.

 To address this, we propose \textbf{S}harpness-\textbf{A}ware \textbf{R}obust \textbf{E}rasure of Hallucinations in Multimodal LLMs (\textbf{\ours}), a novel framework that enforces robust erasure through geometric regularization.
 Drawing inspiration from Sharpness-Aware Minimization (SAM)~\cite{SAM}, \ours~reformulates the unlearning objective as a targeted min-max problem.
 Instead of simply minimizing the unlearning loss, \ours~ simulates a worst-case attack by identifying the weight perturbation most likely to reactivate hallucinations, and minimizes the loss under this adversarial condition.
 This process effectively flattens the loss landscape around the unlearned state, ensuring that the erasure of hallucinations is stable and invariant to small weight shifts.
 Crucially, {\ours}~ retains the data-efficient curation pipeline of existing methods while fundamentally upgrading the optimization mechanism.
 Our contributions are summarized as follows: \begin{itemize} \item To the best of our knowledge, we are the first to reveal the robustness gap in MLLM hallucination unlearning, collapsing rapidly under lightweight relearning attacks. \item We introduce \textbf{\ours}, a sharpness-aware framework optimizing for flat minima via Targeted-SAM to ensure deep, durable hallucination erasure while preserving general capabilities. \item \ours~ achieves persistent hallucination erasure that resists regression.
 Extensive experiments verify its stability against relearning, fine-tuning, and adversarial prompting. \end{itemize}